If you decide to formula-feed your baby twins instead of breastfeeding, the costs can add up quickly.

 Hospital

 The hospital where your twins are born has an almost infinite supply of formula.
-They even had the premixed, liquid versions which are super easy: just pop on a nipple and feed the baby.
+They even have the premixed, liquid versions which are super easy: just pop on a nipple and feed the baby.

 Pediatrician